cybozu-go/aptutil/cmd/go-apt-cacher/USAGE.md

 Configuration
 -------------

 go-apt-cacher reads a configuration file at start up.
+If you change the configuration file, the change will not take effect until you restart go-apt-cacher.

 The default location of the file is `/etc/go-apt-cacher.toml`.

 A sample [TOML][] file is available [here](go-apt-cacher.toml).